starandtina/the-super-tiny-jsx/README.md

 # the-super-tiny-jsx

+I always wonders how the **jsx** works, and how to transform the **jsx**  syntax into normal HTML string?
+Here is the super tiny demo for how to do it with compiler.

 > Build your own and reinvent the wheel is the best practive to learn the essential parts under the hood.

-##

 ## API